-The news comes as a major shock and now leaves Thompson without a ride going into the 2019 season.
+The news comes as a major shock and now leaves Englishman Thompson without ahead of the 2019 national and international road racing season.

-Thompson is widely regarded as one of the sport’s brightest rising stars and has to date turned in some prolific performances which has showcased his roads credentials.
+Thompson is widely regarded as one of the sport’s most gifted rising stars and has to date turned in some prolific performances which have helped showcase his road racing pedigree.

-This news will come as a huge setback to the Yorkshire rider and he had this to say on the matter.
+This news has come as a huge setback to the Yorkshire rider and he had this to say on the matter.

 Thanks to all at WH Racing and wish them the best of success.”